 The Royal Oak Concept is not the first watch for women that Audemars Piguet has turned out.
 Frosted Gold and Diamond Outrage were two other major hits for the brand, showing that there is a distinct market out there for innovative women’s watches.

 Audemars Piguet’s Royal Oak Offshore line debuted in 1993.
-At the time, horologists were shocked at its size – a then unheard of 42mm.
+At the time, horologists were shocked at its size – a then-unheard-of 42mm.
 Many felt the line was sure to be a flop due to its size, and as such, the first 100 watches weren’t even branded with the name; they simply had “Royal Oak” stamped on them.
-Now, as the line has come into its own, those early watches are abundantly sought after, as the Audemar Piguet’s Royal Oak Offshore line ended up being a bold, smart move for the company.
+Now, as the line has come into its own, those early watches are abundantly sought after, as Audemars Piguet’s Royal Oak Offshore line ended up being a bold, smart move for the company.
 Today, you can get the Royal Oak Offshore line in sporty colors and with daring accents.